tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

  You will also need the service name to construct the request URL.
 You can get both the service name and `api-key` from your service dashboard in the [Azure portal](https://portal.azure.com).
 See [Create an Azure Search service in the portal](http://azure.microsoft.com/documentation/articles/search-create-service-portal/) for page navigation help.

 ### Request Body Syntax
- The body of the request contains a synonym map definition, which includes format of the synonym map and the list of rules in the specified format.
+ The body of the request contains a synonym map definition, which includes the format of the synonym map and the list of rules in the specified format.

- The syntax for structuring the request payload is as follows.
+ The syntax of the request payload is as follows.
 A sample request is provided further on in this topic.

 ```
 {